 The organization is the nation's leading advocate for all people with intellectual and developmental disabilities and their families and the premier provider of the supports and services people want and need.

-The Arc is here to teach individuals and their families how to effectively advocate for themselves and the people they care about.
+The Arc of Texas is here to teach individuals and their families how to effectively advocate for themselves and the people they care about.

-The Arc offers an array of effective trainings in advocacy, education and independent living.
+The Arc of Texas offers an array of effective trainings in advocacy, education and independent living.

-The Arc has a wealth of knowledge on all aspects of interest to individuals and families of people with disabilities.
+The Arc of Texas has a wealth of knowledge on all aspects of interest to individuals and families of people with disabilities.